-At ONU, she has coached two All-Conference players, had five Academic All-OAC honorees and the 2016 Rookie of the Year.
+At ONU, she has coached four All-Conference players, had five Academic All-OAC honorees and the 2016 Rookie of the Year.

-Before arriving at Ohio Northern, Hemminger was the head coach at Wittenberg for the past three seasons and guided her teams to a 38-12 record and a perfect 22-0 league record during that time.
+Before arriving at Ohio Northern, Hemminger was the head coach at Wittenberg for three seasons.
+She guided her teams to a 38-12 record and a perfect 22-0 league record during that time.

 Hemminger has assistant coaching experience at New Haven (Conn.) from 2005-09 and again in 2011, and at her alma mater Wooster in 2004.

 In lacrosse, she was a three-time All-American and was named the 2003 North Coach Athletic Conference Player of the Year.
 She also re-wrote the program record books at Wooster after scoring 300 career points, including a school-record 85 during her senior season.

 In soccer, she earned All-NCAC honors four straight years and third-team All-Great Lakes Region honors in 2000 as a starting forward.

 Lacrosse under Hemminger